 Read the Flexible Benefits Guide (PDF, 3.1MB) for more information.

 Optional Life Insurance for Employee, Spouse and/or Dependent Children

-To purchase optional employee life insurance, you must choose Option 3 of employee basic life insurance.
+To purchase optional employee life insurance, you must choose the Enhanced Coverage of employee basic life insurance.

 During initial enrolment, you have the option to elect up to $50,000 of optional employee and/or optional spouse life insurance without having to provide evidence of good health to the insurance company.
 Should you wish to increase your or your spouse’s life insurance coverage at any other time, you will need to provide evidence of insurability and your application is subject to approval by the insurance carrier.
 You also have the option of choosing optional life insurance for your dependent children during any enrolment event.

 In the event of your death, the designated beneficiary for this benefit payment is the same as your basic life insurance, unless otherwise specified.
 In the event of your spouse or child’s death, you are the beneficiary.

 Please see the Flexible Benefits Program: Your Choices at a Glance (PDF, 250KB) for premium information about employee basic life insurance, Optional Accidental Death and Dismemberment Insurance and Optional Family Funeral Benefit.